|New York Map Society

 club.
 Alice Hudson, the map librarian at the 42nd Street New York Public

-Library, was the answer: we started the New York map Society.
-We pulled
+Library, was the answer: we helped start the New York Map Society.
+We

-maps off the shelves and enjoyed studying them together.
-We also took
+pulled maps off the shelves and enjoyed studying them together.
+We also

 often forgo the cathedrals and castles.
 We rented a car and drove through

 small towns, visiting small shops.
 My wife, as usual, searched for her

 antiques, while I now looked for my antiquarian maps and globes.

 "But about me: I was born in Brooklyn on April 29, 1924.
 My first

 recollection was standing on line in 1929 with my father to withdraw money